There’s only so much beach time one can handle, right?

 Tours are available throughout the day, and for approximately $20 you too can tour the property in an airconditioned bus!
 Guests hear all about the history of the ranch beginning with its founder Richard King.
 Richard had quite an exciting and adventurous life after growing up in New York City.
 At sixteen years old he escaped indentured servitude, moved south and worked his way to Riverboat Captain.
 Using the Rincon de Santa Gertrudis land grant, Captain King acquired the first land for his ranch.
 After buying all the cattle from a poor Mexican town in the throes of a drought, he offered the residents housing and food if they returned to Texas with him to work on his ranch.
 Many of those original families stayed on King Ranch for generations.
 By 1865, King had amassed 146,000 acres and thousands of cattle.

 The Ford King Ranch Truck is named for this prestigious spread of land whose keepers have created many innovative products and breeds throughout its long history.
 I found this piece of history the most interesting of all.
-They have racked up many accolades and first, including but not limited to
+They have racked up many accolades and firsts, including but not limited to:

 - Being the historical birthplace of the finest Quarter Horses in America,